You searched for:

 “nonmetallic cloak”

-In computer simulations, the cloak made objects hit by infrared waves disappear from human view; such waves were approximately one micron or one-millionth of a meter long.
+In computer simulations, the nonmetallic cloak made objects hit by infrared waves disappear from human view, and such waves were approximately one micron or one-millionth of a meter long.

 The invisibility cloak uses metamaterials, which are artificial materials having properties that do not exist in nature, made of tiny glass resonators arranged in a concentric pattern in the shape of a cylinder.